 - Ability to organize and schedule events through the app.

-- The mobile app has improved company communications and increased employee engagement.
+- The employee communication app has improved company communications and increased employee engagement.
 It has become a vital tool to help inform employees on complex oil and gas industry news as well as educational and cultural issues related to their company.

 - Feedback from employees shows that they are happy to have an easy way to access company information that they need when they need it.